-Enrollment in the Public Presentations project is required to participate in this section.
 No live animals are allowed in speeches.
-Each county is allowed a total of three entries from any category.
+Counties may advance a total of three entries from any category to the state contest.

-Formal Speeches share the presenter's own unique view and are intended to motivate, persuade, or inform an audience
+Formal Speeches share the presenter's own unique view and are intended to motivate, persuade, or inform an audience and may include a call to action.
+Youth deliver a speech on any topic they wish (Original Oratory), or choose one of these four topics on which to speak (Topical Response):